harshbsv/harshbsv/README.md

 [Buy me a Coffee!](buymeacoffee.com/harshbsv) -->

-- I’m currently working on building a portfolio of iOS apps 😁
+- I’m currently working on building a portfolio of Flutter and SwiftUI apps 😁
 - I’m currently learning and expanding my knowledge of SwiftUI 😁
-- Ask me about - anything SwiftUI related!!
+- Ask me about - anything Flutter or SwiftUI related!!
 I would be really happy to help you out with your projects!
-- I’m looking to collaborate/work on any SwiftUI projects!!
-- I'm open to Freelance/Full-time work as an iOS developer 😄
+- I'm open to Collaborate/Freelance work on Flutter or SwiftUI projects! 😄
 - How to reach me: harshsolo.dev@gmail.com
 - About Me: I am a self-taught programmer.
 Mobile apps always fascinated me, and it has been my childhood dream to learn and build amazing mobile apps.
 After my masters, I decided to work on this lifelong dream and make a career out of it!!